CreateSean/craft-starter/README.md

 6. SEOmatic - used for all SEO.
 7. Template Comments - adds template comments in local dev to make finding templates easy
 8. Typed Link Field - used for buttons and other linkks
-9. User Manual - in CP user manual
+9. ~~User Manual - in CP user manual ~~ removed until a Craft 4 version is available
 10. Knock Knock - password protect staging site (pass: **letmein**)
 11. MatrixMate
 12. Typogrify
 13. Sprig - Reactive components
+14. AssetRev - link to css and js files with manifest.json file names

 ## Redactor